MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/personalize-bookmarks.md

 manager: shujoshi
 ---

-# Create bookmarks to access personalized reports
+# Create bookmarks to personalize reports

-The Microsoft Power BI bookmarks feature can be used to create and save custom views of the reports as bookmarks in Customer Service workspace or Omnichannel for Customer Service.
-The bookmarks will help you save multiple bookmarks, set a default bookmarks, and select any of the saved bookmarks to view the reports based on the context.
+The Microsoft Power BI bookmarks feature can be used to create and save custom views of the analytics reports as bookmarks in Customer Service workspace or Omnichannel for Customer Service.
+The bookmarks option will help you save multiple bookmarks, set a default bookmark, and select any of the saved filtered views to see the reports based on the context you've selected.

+The bookmarks are available for historical reports only in Customer Service and Omnichannel for Customer Service.

+## Create bookmarks

+1. In Customer Service workspace